ARCTraining/instructor-training/_episodes/02-practice-learning.md

 We'll now get started with a discussion of how learning works.
-We'll learn some key findings from educational research and identify how these principles are put into practice in Carpentry workshops.
+We'll learn some key findings from educational research and identify how these principles are put into practice in our workshops.

-## The Carpentries Pedagogical Model
+## Our Pedagogical Model

-The Carpentries aims to teach computational competence to learners.
-We take an applied approach, avoiding the theoretical and general in favor of the practical and specific.
+We base our pedagological model on that used by The Carpentries.
+It aims to teach computational competence to learners.
+We take an applied approach, avoiding the theoretical and general in favour of the practical and specific.
 By showing learners how to solve specific problems with specific tools and providing hands-on practice, we develop learners' confidence and lay the foundation for future learning.

 A critical component of this process is that learners are able to practice what they are learning in real time, get feedback on what they are doing, and then apply those lessons learned to the next step in the learning process.
 Having learners help each other during the workshops also helps to reinforce concepts taught during the workshops.

-A Carpentries workshop is an interactive event -- for learners and instructors.
+Workshops work best when they are interactive events -- for learners and instructors.
 We give and receive feedback throughout the course of a workshop.
-We incorporate assessments within the lesson materials and ask for feedback on sticky notes during lunch breaks and at the end of each day.
+We incorporate assessments within the lesson materials and ask for feedback on 'sticky notes' (or in shared documents) during lunch breaks and at the end of each day.
 In this way, instructors can adjust the pace and content of a workshop to meet the needs of the learners in that group, as well as collect feedback that will help us improve lesson materials or methodology for future workshops.

 Instructors and helpers also provide feedback to learners throughout workshops in order to get them unstuck or provide a greater depth of understanding about the materials.
 Interacting in this way with the learners helps us determine how they are doing and figure out what concepts people are having trouble with or where we might be able to move along more quickly.